JuliaData/DataFrames.jl/docs/src/lib/metadata.md

 !!! note

-    The rules for `:note`-style column level metadata propagation are designed to make the right decision in common cases.
+    The rules for `:note`-style column-level metadata propagation are designed to make the right decision in common cases.
 In particular, they assume that if source and target column name is the same then the metadata for the column is not changed.
 While this is valid for many operations, it is not always true